• Skip to primary navigation

 Cookie ingredients on a counter top.

-• Confectioner's sugar - Confectioner's sugar incorporates into the dough better than granulated sugar, giving a more consistent result.
-However, ¾ cup of confectioner's sugar can be substituted with ½ cup of granulated sugar if necessary.
-However, you will need confectioner's sugar for dusting your baked cookies in the final step.
+• Confectioner's sugar - Confectioner's sugar incorporates into the dough better than granulated sugar, providing a more consistent result.
+However, ¾ cup of confectioner's sugar can be substituted with ½ cup of granulated sugar in the dough if desired.

 • Lemon zest and juice - You'll need a combination of lemon zest and juice to add lemon flavor to your cookies.
-If you do not have a lemon on hand, both ingredients can be substituted with lemon extract (see section below, or recipe card notes).
+If you do not have a lemon on hand, both ingredients can be substituted with 1 ¾ teaspoons lemon extract.

 • Shredded unsweetened coconut - Adds chewy texture and coconut flavor to your cookies.
 The coconut can be omitted entirely to make a smaller batch of lemon snowball cookies if desired.